 Lorelei Higgins, a Rotary Positive Peace Activator, is the lead for Community Connections.
 Her team is responsible for ensuring that the offers, requests and resources related to the pandemic are connected in a meaningful way.
-Information on this can be found here.
+Read more information on these efforts.

 Lorelei Higgins, the lead for Community Connections, City of Calgary Article, April, 2020

-For Lorelei, her training as a Rotary Positive Peace Activator has been an essential component of how she approaches her work, especially right now.
-Lorelei sees alignment naturally with the Pillars of Positive Peace and the overall local pandemic response.
+Lorelei’s training as a Rotary Positive Peace Activator is an essential component of how she approaches work, especially right now.
+Lorelei sees alignment with the Pillars of Positive Peace and local pandemic response.

-Lorelei is currently undertaking a community assessment as part of understanding where the gaps are in the current response efforts and what is required for longer-term recovery plans and resiliency building efforts.
+Lorelei is currently undertaking a community assessment as part of understanding where the gaps are in the current response efforts.
+In addition, the assessment will indicate what is required for longer-term recovery plans and resiliency building efforts.

 The steering committee will also be undertaking the development of theories of change as part of the analysis, which is a natural tie in with the Pillars and the questions around how connections and communication can be increased and what activities will support greater outcomes towards positive peace.

 Nose Hill Park, overlooking Calgary city.
 The elaborate stone circle was created with the guidance of the late ceremonial Elder Andy Black Water and is a significant and sacred site to all Indigenous peoples in and around Calgary.

 While the pandemic is daunting due to its indefinite timeline for recovery and the future remains foreseeable unknown, Lorelei is energized by the ability to apply the Pillars of Positive Peace in a very real, locally focused way.
 Positive Peace has never mattered more.

 How humanity approaches this pandemic will inform the society we live in post-pandemic.
 Now is the time to lead, with courage, and to try out different analyses and approaches, seeing where the Pillars interact.